 And thus, while Magnus has been championed by failed publisher after failed publisher, his comic, itself, has rarely been anything other than a success.
-While much of the premise and characterization have changed over the years, it's a known given in the universe that a new Magnus title pops up at least once per decade, and it's usually well worth the read.
+While much of the premise and characterization have changed over the years, it's a known given in the universe that a new Magnus title pops up at least once per decade (often more frequently than that!), and it's usually well worth the read.

 However, most incarnations of Magnus have made little attempt to be deep/complex.
 They're fun and high quality exercises in big imagination and simple execution.
 Thus, this reviews thread will be structured differently than the ones I have done before.
 Rather than reviewing each individual Magnus issue ever published, I intend to write one review for each era of Magnus comics, summarizing the highs, lows, and general characteristics of said era.

 For the purposes of this thread, an "Era" is a range of comics, sharing a basic premise, that still exists in the same universe as the original Russ Manning stories, whereas a "Reboot" pays homage to the original stories but does not exist in the same universe as them.

 The Russ Manning Era Magnus, Robot Fighter 4000 AD (1963) #1-21 1963-1968

 It's easy to look back now on a 21 issue run and assume it was a blip on the radar of the comic book world.
 But when you consider that this was a quarterly publication which began before anyone had ever uttered the words "Make mine Marvel!" and was still selling nearly 400,000 copies an issue while Marvel was in its late 1960s heyday, it's clear that this series had staying power.